WMWZCU/pCNN/README.md

 ** Prerequisits: Matconvnet 1.0-beta19 or later.
 Before test the codes, Matcovnet should be included into the system path.

-## Step.1: Generate image patch-based traning dataset using "generate_dataset.m"
+## Step.1: Use "generate_dataset.m" to generate traning samples
-In this step, 10% of available samples were selected to train CNN models.
+In this step, 20% of available samples were selected to train CNN models.
+The structure of generated training samples in this demo (Vai_imdb.mat):
+-imdb
+--images
+---data(image patches)
+---labels
+---set(training or validation)
+---mean_data
+--metadata

 ## Step.2: Train a 5-layer CNN with "vai_train_rs_cnn.m"